Edwin Starr Biography (Wikipedia)

-Edwin Starr (January 21, 1942 – April 2, 2003) was an American soul music singer.
+Edwin Starr (January 21, 1942 – April 2, 2003) was an American soul singer.
 Starr is famous for his Norman Whitfield-produced Motown singles of the 1970s, most notably the number one hit "War".

-Starr was born in Tennessee and raised in Ohio, and later lived in Detroit while singing for Motown Records.
-Besides War, Starr's songs 25 Miles and Stop the War Now were also major successes in the 1960s.
-Starr's career shifted to the United Kingdom in the 1970s, where he continued to produce music, and lived until his death.
+Starr was born in Tennessee and raised in Ohio, and later lived in Detroit while singing for Ric Tic and Motown Records.
+He was backed by the band that would later become known as "Black Merda".
+Hawkins and Veasey of the group played on most of his early hits on the Ric Tic Label.
+Besides "War", Starr's songs "25 Miles" and "Stop the War Now" were also major successes in the 1960s.
+Starr's career shifted to the United Kingdom in the 1970s, where he continued to produce music, living there until his death.